Your first pilgrimage? This is what you need to know.

 Three people with backpacks walking along a trail.
 Photo

-The simple answer is everyone.
 In the Middle Ages, most pilgrimages were religiously motivated.
 Today, some people come for the grand nature, some seek slow travel, and some are primarily interested in the history and the people they meet along the way.

 You can go to Norway by plane, train, bus, car, or even by ship.
 We encourage you to choose sustainable options when possible.

-The biggest airport in Norway is Oslo airport.
-From there you can reach the city center by train or bus.
 Oslo central station is in walking distance to the starting point of Gudbrandsdalsleden, the most popular pilgrim path in Norway.
-You can also reach Oslo by train from Copenhagen, Stockholm and Gothenburg.
+You can reach Oslo by train from Copenhagen, Stockholm or Gothenburg, or by plane from most big cities in Europe.

 Use the travel planner Entur to see public transport options within Norway.